-Taking allergy medications prior to peak pollen season can prevent the inflammation that causes your symptoms.
+If you are a fall allergy sufferer, taking allergy medications prior to peak season can prevent the inflammation that causes your symptoms.
 By pre-treating, you may lessen the effects of seasonal allergic rhinitis (or hay fever) which can include sneezing, running nose, nasal congestion, headaches, itchy/irritated eyes, and scratchy throat.
-Fall pollens can also aggravate asthma symptoms like coughing and wheezing.
+Fall pollens and molds can also aggravate asthma symptoms like coughing and wheezing.

 Speak with your Atlanta Allergy & Asthma physician about a management program, including which medications and when to begin treatment for your specific allergic triggers.

-As leaves begin to fall later in the season, they can compost, keeping mold around well into late fall.
-If you are allergic to mold, your immune system will trigger an allergic response (runny nose, itchy eyes, congestion) treating the inhaled mold spores as an allergen.
-Although there are hundreds of types of molds, the most common allergy-causing molds include Alternaria, Aspergillus, Cladosporium and Penicillium.
+Although mold spores are present in the air year-round, mold activity tends to be higher during the warm, humid months.
+And as leaves begin to fall later in the season, they can compost, keeping mold around well into late fall.
+If you have a mold allergy, your immune system will trigger an allergic response (runny nose, itchy eyes, congestion) treating the inhaled mold spores as an allergen.
+Although there are hundreds of types of molds, the most common allergy-causing molds include Alternaria, Aspergillus, Cladosporium, and Penicillium.

 Mold can also grow in damp areas of your house.
 Check areas like your basement, bathroom and garage and clean these areas with products designed to keep the mold away.
 Again, an allergy skin test will confirm your sensitivity to mold.